-Senior Vice President Creamer spoke in support of the resolution, explaining that it allows execution of the marketing plan.
-Trustee Burgess then moved, Trustee Pascoe seconded, and by roll call vote, the ordinance was unanimously approved, with seven voting in favor and none opposed.
+Senior Vice President Creamer explained that the room rate for AY2025 will remain unchanged from FY2024 and the dining rate will increase by 3% year-over-year.
+He also reminded the Board of the Miami Promise and that this increase will only impact the incoming cohort of new students.
+Trustee Pascoe then moved, Trustee Burgess seconded, and by roll call vote, the ordinance was unanimously approved, with eight voting in favor and none opposed.